Why a Grumpy Parrot?

 No surprises there.

-The family couldn’t be more proud, including the Grumpy Parrot.
+The family couldn’t be more proud of her, including the Grumpy Parrot.

 Bolivar Square, Baruta, Distrito Federal, Venezuela